cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_info.md

 ...                            // Same entries as above for the generic item.
                                // Additionally some gunmod specific entries:
 "location": "stock",           // Mandatory.
 Where is this gunmod is installed?
-"mod_targets": [ "crossbow" ], // Mandatory.
+"mod_targets": [ "crossbow" ], // Optional.
 What specific weapons can this gunmod be used with?
 "mod_target_category": [ [ "BOWS" ] ], // Optional.
 What specific weapon categories can this gunmod be used with?
+"mod_exclusions": [ "laser_rifle" ], // Optional.
+What specific weapons can't this gunmod be used with?
+"mod_exclusion_category": [ [ "ENERGY_WEAPONS" ] ], // Optional.
+What specific weapon categories can't this gunmod be used with?
 "acceptable_ammo": [ "9mm" ],  // Optional filter restricting mod to guns with those base (before modifiers) ammo types "install_time": "30 s",        // Optional time installation takes.
 Installation is instantaneous if unspecified.
 An integer will be read as moves or a time string can be used.
 "ammo_modifier": [ "57" ],     // Optional field which if specified modifies parent gun to use these ammo types